rui314/mold/README.md

 - clang after 12.0: pass `--ld-path=<absolute-path-to-mold-executable>`;
 - gcc: `--ld-path` patch [has been declined by GCC maintainers](https://gcc.gnu.org/pipermail/gcc-patches/2021-June/573833.html), instead they advise to use a [workaround](https://gcc.gnu.org/pipermail/gcc-patches/2021-June/573823.html): create directory `<dirname>`, then `ln -s <path-to-mold> <dirname>/ld`, and then pass `-B<dirname>` (`-B` tells GCC to look for `ld` in specified location).

 It is sometimes very hard to pass an appropriate command line option to `cc` to specify an alternative linker.
-To deal with the situation, mold has a feature to intercept all invocations of `/usr/bin/ld`, `/usr/bin/ld.lld` or `/usr/bin/ld.gold` and redirect it to itself.
+To deal with the situation, mold has a feature to intercept all invocations of `ld`, `ld.lld` or `ld.gold` and redirect it to itself.
 To use the feature, run `make` (or another build command) as a subcommand of mold as follows:

 ```
 $ path/to/mold -run make <make-options-if-any>
 ```

-Here's an example showing how to link Rust code when using the cargo package manager.
+Here's an example showing how to link Rust code when using the cargo package manager:

 ```
 $ path/to/mold -run cargo build